-EBITDA represents net income (loss) before (i) interest expense, net, (ii) income tax expense (benefit) and (depreciation and amortization expense.
+EBITDA represents net income (loss) before (i) interest expense, net, (ii) income tax expense (benefit) and (iii) depreciation and amortization expense.

-Adjusted EBITDA as it relates only to our Fertilizer segment represents EBITDA adjusted to exclude consolidat turnaround expense and other non-recurring items which management believes are material to an investo understanding of the Company's underlying operating results.
+Adjusted EBITDA represents EBITDA adjusted to exclude consolidated turnaround expense and other non-recurring items which management believes are material to an investor's understanding of the Company's underlying operating results.

-Available Cash for Distribution represents Adjusted EBITDA reduced for cash reserves established by the board directors of CVR Partners, LP's general partner for (i) debt service, (ii) maintenance capital expenditures, (turnaround expenses and, to the extent applicable, (iv) reserves for future operating or capital needs that the boc of directors of our general partner deems necessary or appropriate, if any.
-Available cash for distribution may increased by the release of previously established cash reserves, if any, and other excess cash, at the discretion the board of directors of CVR Partners L.P.'s general partner.
+Available Cash for Distribution represents Adjusted EBITDA reduced for cash reserves established by the board of directors of CVR Partners, LP's general partner for (i) debt service, (ii) maintenance capital expenditures, (iii) turnaround expenses and, to the extent applicable, (iv) reserves for future operating or capital needs that the board of directors of our general partner deems necessary or appropriate, if any.
+Available cash for distribution may be increased by the release of previously established cash reserves, if any, and other excess cash, at the discretion of the board of directors of CVR Partners L.P.'s general partner.

-Direct Operating Expenses per Throughput Barrel represents direct operating expenses for our Petroleum Segme divided by total throughput barrels for the period, which is calculated as total throughput barrels per day times t number of days in the period.
+Direct Operating Expenses per Throughput Barrel represents direct operating expenses for our Petroleum Segment divided by total throughput barrels for the period, which is calculated as total throughput barrels per day times the number of days in the period.